sieves

 flexibility to switch between different structured generation libraries).
 Then again, maybe you don't need all that -

-Similarly, maybe you already have an existing tech stack in your project that uses exclusively ollama
+Similarly, maybe you already have an existing tech stack in your project that uses exclusively ollama, langchain, or

 integrates with a framework like LangChain or DSPy, it may be reasonable to stick to those libraries directly.